 What happens with the edited scene studies?

 The edited scene studies are for the training purposes of the participants only.
 They are not for sale or distribution of any kind.
-Participants will receive a DVD of all the completed scenes at the end of the workshop for the personal use of the participants involved.
-These DVDs cannot be broadcast or distributed or posted on the internet.
+Participants will receive a USB stick of all the completed scenes at the end of the workshop for the personal use of the participants involved.
+These USB sticks cannot be broadcast or distributed or posted on the internet.
 This program is approved by ACTRA, and ACTRA members are encouraged to join.

 When and Where is Upstart Held?